Kong/docs.konghq.com/app/_hub/kong-inc/exit-transformer/index.md

       default: "`false`"
       required: false
       description: Allow transform to apply to unexpected request (400) responses.
 Should not be enabled on more than one plugin configuration.
-    - name: handle_admin
-      default: "`false`"
-      required: false
-      description: Allow transform to apply to Admin API responses.
-Should not be enabled on more than one plugin configuration.

 ---